In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 While we don’t recommend protein powders often, we drink a nutritions meal replacement shake daily.
 While Shakeology is our go-to, we’ve evaluated dozens of products.

 Here are the 10 best meal replacement shakes that are similar to Shakeology.
 Our analysis is based on data, not on opinion.
+(Outside of taste, which we do talk about.)

 3. Healthy Carbohydrates

 Carbohydrates are often villainized, most recently with low-carb fad diets like the ketogenic diet.
 We don’t subscribe to any of that.
-While there are some obvious health no-no’s, like eliminating chips and donuts, eating healthy, complex carbohydrates is essential.
+While there are some obvious health no-nos, like eliminating chips and donuts, eating healthy, complex carbohydrates is essential.

 In short, yes you can lose weight by cutting carbs, but it won’t make you healthy.